microsoft/WhatTheHack/051-MicrosoftPurview/Coach/README.md

 - `./Coach`
   - Coach's Guide and related files
 - `./Coach/Solutions`
-  - Additional files for Coach which can help solve challenges
+  - Additional files for the coach which can help solve challenges
 - `./Student`
   - Student's Challenge Guide
 - `./Student/Resources`